peter2520/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. We design a covid 19 application to detect whether people have been exposed to covid infected people and use IoT to prevent cluster infection

+2. Use IoT sensors to measure water humidity to know if plants need to be watered

+3. We use captive sensors to detect and inform patients which Department they are going to work in.

+4. We design the Traffic flow sensor by using the MQTT explorer to detect the traffic jam situation.
+To, adjust the traffic light to control the traffic flow in a specific line.

+5. We use sensors to automatically detect the brightness of the room and automatically adjust the brightness of the room at different times of the day

 ### Part C
 ### Streaming a Sensor